keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 Use the `container-runtime` to specify your own [Kubernetes container](https://kubernetes.io/docs/concepts/containers/) image and define almost task you want to do.

+You can code a sequence of executables here that need to be run in order as long as they are executables that are part of the lifecycle workflow.
+Task sequences that are not part of the lifecycle workflow should be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.

 If you are migrating from Keptn v1, you can use a `container-runtime` to execute almost anything that you implemented with JES for Keptn v1.